sam-wheat/Blog/src/Blog/wwwroot/articles/scalableServiceLayer/scalableServiceLayer.md

 |MyApp.Model|Library|Contains DTO clases (Order, Product, Client, etc.).
 Minimize code in DTO classes (formatting only).
 No code here.|N/A|

 If you want to expose a web API, a web UI, or a desktop UI you should create optional projects as described below.
-In order to use AdaptiveClient successfully you should never put business logic in a controller or a ViewModel.
-You should never attempt to access your DbContext directly from outside your Services project.
+In order to use AdaptiveClient successfully you should never put business logic in a controller or a ViewModel.  **The most important requirement for implementing AdaptiveClient successfully is that all business logic be consolidated in the service layer.**  Also, you should never attempt to access your DbContext directly from outside your Services project.
 These design guidelines are recommended even if you do not use AdaptiveClient.

 |Project Name|Type|Description|References|
 |---|---|---|